-Quick & Easy Mango Chutney Recipe
+Quick and Easy Mango Chutney Recipe

 Mango Chutney Sauce

 I had decided when I was small that I didn't like mango chutney.
-Probably as it was always shop-bought, and to me, it just seemed brown and unappealing.
+Probably as it was always shop-bought, and to me, it just seemed visually unappealing.
 So I would skip it and go for all the other great things Mum filled the table with when we had curry night.

 Years later, my husband and I lived at the edge of the jungle in Peru, and when mango season arrived, we were in heaven.
 Wonderful mangoes, trees dripping with fragrant, juicy fruit in beautiful shades of orange, red, green, and purple.
 We were addicted to this fruit.
 We would buy them by the crate.
 But mangoes are seasonal, so we began to search for ways that we could enjoy them all year round.
 Mango ice cream, mango coulis, and then finally, mango chutney,